-To perform this task, we proceed in two steps.
-First, we introduce a time-series model to estimate the predictive distributions of U.S. core Personal Consumption Expenditure (PCE) inflation in real time, accounting for time variation in the mean, variance, and skewness.
+For this normative analysis to have practical implications, there must be sufficient evidence that shifts in the balance of risks are a relevant feature of the data and that changes in risk asymmetry can be reliably tracked in real-time.
+Using data on U.S. core Personal Consumption Expenditure (PCE) inflation, we provide robust evidence supporting time-varying asymmetry in the predictive distribution of inflation.
+Specifically, we propose a time-series model capable of predicting the evolving asymmetry in inflation risks in real time.
 Our analysis identifies statistically significant and frequent shifts in the balance of inflation risks throughout the postwar period, often following persistent, regime-like patterns.
-We demonstrate that incorporating time-varying skewness in inflation forecasts significantly improves out-of-sample accuracy compared to standard benchmark models (see, e.g., Stock and Watson, 2007), achieving levels of accuracy comparable to those of the SPF.
-These findings support the view that inflation risks vary significantly over time and is often asymmetric.
+Moreover, our real-time analysis shows that incorporating timevarying skewness into inflation forecasts significantly enhances out-of-sample accuracy compared to standard benchmark models (see, e.g., Stock and Watson, 2007), achieving predictive performance on par with the Survey of Professional Forecasters (SPF).